top of page

 President Biden’s statement regarding the ERA did not purport to alter the position of the United States in this matter, nor did it direct any Executive Branch official or agency to recognize the ERA’s purported ratification.

 President Trump and the other Defendants have continued to oppose Valame’s claim for the very same reasons as the Biden Administration.
-As of the day of this blog, the Ninth Circuit has not yet ruled on the motion or even scheduled the case for oral argument.

 Equal Means Equal v.
 Trump

-In light of this and to ensure the rights of women are fought for by women and their supporters, on April 3rd, 2025, long-time ERA advocate and women’s rights attorney, Wendy Murphy, initiated a similar lawsuit in Massachusetts federal court seeking to enforce the ERA—Equal Means Equal v.
+In order to ensure the rights of women are fought for by women and their supporters, on April 3rd, 2025, long-time ERA advocate and women’s rights attorney, Wendy Murphy, initiated a similar lawsuit in Massachusetts federal court seeking to enforce the ERA—Equal Means Equal v.
 Trump.
 More specifically, the Plaintiffs allege that denying women the opportunity to register for Selective Service violates the 28th Amendment (the ERA) and the Equal Protection guarantee of the 5th Amendment (the equivalent of the 14th Amendment as applied in the federal context).

 The Plaintiffs emphasized the Valame case should not be the vehicle used by the Supreme Court to decide important constitutional questions about women’s fundamental rights, noting “women should have priority voice in any legal battle that seeks to determine their constitutional rights.”